amal-krishna-m-u/invoiceGenerator/README.md

 - Add and manage product categories with GST%
 - Add new products to the inventory
 - Generate bills by selecting products
+- Even if user enters same products 2 times it will be merged and a single row will be shown
 - Responsive design for desktop and mobile use
+- Delete Categories if needed

 ## Local Setup